-- 17. All affidavits lodged must be of recent date ideally, they should have been sworn no more than three months prior to the date of lodging.
-This is particularly important in cases where the evidence of a witness or circumstances to which the witness speaks are liable to change through the passage of time, such as cases involving children or financial conclusions. - 18.
-Affidavits relating to the welfare of children which have been sworn more than three months prior to the date of lodging of the minute for decree are likely to be rejected by the court, on the basis that they are out of date.
+- 17. Subject to paragraph 18, all affidavits lodged must be of recent date ideally, they should have been sworn or affirmed no more than three months prior to the date of lodging.
+This is particularly important in cases where the evidence of a witness or circumstances to which the witness speaks are liable to change through the passage of time, such as cases involving children or financial craves. - 18.
+Affidavits relating to the welfare of children must be sworn or affirmed no more than three months before the date of lodging of the minute for decree.
+Any affidavit which has been sworn or affirmed more than three months prior to that date will be rejected by the court, except on cause shown.